-- include_annotated_records (bool) Whether or not to include annotated records. - include_abstentions (bool) Whether or not to include records in the output, for which the label model abstained. - prediction_agent (str) String used for the prediction_agent in the returned records. - verbose (bool) If True, print out messages of the progress to stderr. - tie_break_policy (str) Policy to break ties.
+- include_annotated_records (bool) Whether or not to include annotated records. - include_abstentions (bool) Whether or not to include records in the output, for which the label model abstained. - verbose (bool) If True, print out messages of the progress to stderr. - tie_break_policy (str) Policy to break ties.
 You can choose among two policies: - abstain: Do not provide any prediction - random: randomly choose among tied option using deterministic hash